MacTear History, Family Crest & Coats of Arms

 Early History of the MacTear family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early MacTear History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacTear research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early MacTear History in all our PDF Extended History products and printed products wherever possible.

 MacTear Spelling Variations

 Historical recordings of the name MacTear include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.